adidoesnt/fnshr-telegram-bot/README.md

 ```

 ## Running the Bot
+**You will need an environment file for the bot to work when run locally, contact me for more details.**

 Once the repository has been cloned, run the following to install dependencies:
 ```
 git pull origin main